 Lipedema patients tend to gain weight, which can exaggerate their symptoms.
 If left unchecked, weight gain can become progressive and eventually lead to lymphedema.

 The legs, where lipedema fat deposits are frequently very high, are also where lymphedema is more common.
 It is also caused by an excess of adipose tissue, which physically blocks lymphatic pathways.
 A person’s risk of getting lymphedema increases if they have lipedema from being overweight.

 Although this common overlap might explain why the term “lipo-lymphedema” is used, we now know it to be two separate conditions: obesity and lymphedema.
-If you wish to undergo liposuction for personal desires like contouring or aesthetics, Salameh Plastic Surgery has liposuction Bowling Green KY, and liposuction Evansville Indiana in which our double-certified plastic surgeons will assist you from the consultation up to the recovery.
+If you wish to undergo liposuction for personal desires like contouring or aesthetics, Salameh Plastic Surgery has liposuction in Bowling Green Kentucky, and liposuction in Evansville Indiana in which our double-certified plastic surgeons will assist you from the consultation up to the recovery.

 What Makes Lipedema More Difficult To Diagnose

 Lipohypertrophy, which is an abnormal accumulation of fat that causes no pain, starts early in lipedema.
 This eventually leads to lipoedema.
 It can be difficult to distinguish early lipedema from weight gain in otherwise healthy people.

 The likelihood of lipedema not getting worse if the individual’s health and weight remain stable is high.
 It is common for an individual to lose weight and become obese over their lifetime.
 At Salameh Plastic Surgery Center, we have the best lipedema plastic surgeons who will assist you from consultation up to recovery in case you consider getting one.